joshmatni/joshmatni/README.md

 ### Hi there 👋
-I am a sophomore @ The University of Nevada, Reno studying Computer Science and Engineering with a minor in Statistics and Big Data.
+I am a sophomore @ The University of Nevada, Reno studying Computer Science and Engineering with a minor in Statistics.

 On my free time I enjoy skiing, going to the gym, crocheting, hiking, watching anime, and playing brawl stars!😄